RedHatNordicsSA/linux4win/content/lab6.md

 # Troubleshooting

-In this chapter, you will learn about common troubleshooting tools in Linux.
-Also, you will get to troubleshoot a failing service (extra points if you already noticed it) on your system.
+In this chapter, you will get to troubleshoot a failing service (extra points if you already noticed it) on your system and get introduce to some basic troubleshooting tools commonly used.

 ## Intro to troubleshooting in Linux